 Today we’re going to talk about Telegram.
 You can find lots of free messaging apps out there.
 However, finding a free messaging app that is also secure, and has enough users to make it worth using, is a lot harder.

-In this new and updated Telegram review, we’ll look at the privacy and security offered by the service to help you to decide if this is going to be your WhatsApp replacement.
+While Telegram is totally free and growing like crazy, we’d recommend considering all your other options before signing up.
+In this new and updated Telegram review, we’ll look at the privacy and security offered by the service to help you to decide if this is going to be a secure messaging app you should consider using.

 Telegram pros & cons